Skip to main content

 };

-Create a scf_bootstrap file (without extension) in the project root directory with the command to start the project:
+Create a scf_bootstrap file (no file extension) in the project root directory with the command to start the project:

 #!/bin/bash